sdelquin/alfred/README.md

 https://es.aliexpress.com/item/1005001835574685.html

-> IMPORTANT: This is not "smart" at all.
+**Disclaimer**: This is not "smart" at all.
 Use it carefully since it only remove the rest of the URL after the ? sign.

 > 💡 &nbsp;URL must be previously copied to clipboard.